📊 Predictive Maintenance Summary

 Quality standards:

-- Never predict failure without citing the specific data point or trend supporting it
+- Never predict failure without citing the specific data point or trend supporting it.

-- Include the cost differential between planned vs. emergency service when possible
+- Include the cost differential between planned vs. emergency service when possible.

-- Flag any safety-related items (gas leaks, CO risk, electrical hazards) with clear urgency markers
+- Flag any safety-related items (gas leaks, CO risk, electrical hazards) with clear urgency markers and the specific sensor reading or observation that triggered the flag.

 Example Output